ENCODE-DCC/rna-seq-pipeline/docs/installation.md

 # INSTALLATION

 To run the pipeline you need to do some setup.
-The exact steps you need to take depends on the platform you are running the pipeline on, and will be detailed below and in [HOWTO](howto.md).
+The exact steps you need to take depend on the platform you are running the pipeline on, and will be detailed below and in [HOWTO](howto.md).
 Independent of platform, running the pipeline is done using [caper](https://github.com/ENCODE-DCC/caper) and (optional but recommended) output organization is done using [croo](https://github.com/ENCODE-DCC/croo).
 Both `caper` and `croo` require `python` version 3.4.1 or newer.

 ## Caper